 I will try anything once.
-Durian was an exception as I had not intention of every trying it, until now.
+Durian was an exception as I had no intention of ever trying it, until now.
 I managed to avoid it while living in Chiang Mai, touring Hong Kong street eats, and cooking in Kuala Lumpur.
 All these places I was tempted but just couldn’t get past the smell.
 Why would anyone want to eat something so foul?
-In Thailand I passed by stands of Durian every day and always thought it was the sewer causing the stench.
+In Thailand, I passed by stands of Durian every day and always thought it was the sewer causing the stench.

 So why did I finally try durian in Singapore?
 Curiosity I suppose.
-It was one of my last stop on my 3 ½ months through Asia and I couldn’t leave without seeing what all the fuss is about.
+It was one of my last stops on my 3 ½ month through Asia and I couldn’t leave without seeing what all the fuss is about.
 Could I?

 In short, yes.
 I could have.

 So what led me to sample durian in Singapore?
 My incredibly nice and convincing Chinatown Food Adventures tour guide Renee.
 While strolling through the markets we passed by a stand selling durian in Singapore and he asked if anyone had tried it.
 Being a completely western group you could hear a pin drop.
 “Do you want to?”
 He said with excitement.
 His eyes lit up as if to say “this is the best damn thing you will ever taste!”
 A small group of us were intrigued enough to say yes.